Lecture 5

 Notice that running this code will produce multiple errors.
 However, it’s not producing all the errors above.
 This is a good illustration that it’s worth testing multiple cases such that you might catch situations where there are coding mistakes.

-• The above code illustrates a major challenge: How could we make it easier to test your code without dozens of lines of code like the above?
+- The above code illustrates a major challenge: How could we make it easier to test your code without dozens of lines of code like the above?

-You can learn more in Python’s documentation of assert.
+You can learn more in Python’s documentation of assert

 pytest

-• Before applying pytest to our own program, modify your test_calculator function as follows:
+to our own program, modify yourtest_calculator

 Notice how the above code asserts all the conditions that we want to test.